|Admission deadlines:||Fall Priority Deadline - February 1; Fall Final Deadline - April 1|

 Business operations in the publishing industry and how various business practices impact the publishing ecosystem.
 Book acquisitions, contracts, business plans, and distribution strategies.

-Foundations of copyright law for print and electronic media.
-History and development of copyright law and key concepts such as exclusive rights, fair use, remedies for infringement, and the overall challenges in application of the law to all media.
+Provides students with a foundation in U.S. copyright law as it applies to print and electronic media.
+Key concepts include exclusive rights, fair use, remedies for infringement, and overall challenges in the application of the law to all media.

 PSPB 6207.
 Marketing Strategies.
 2 Credits.